lowRISC/lowrisc-site/content/docs/untether-v0.2/index.md

 This tutorial introduces a standalone implementation of the [Rocket chip][RocketChip].
-The original Rocket chip relies on a companion processor for accessing peripheral devices and I/O. This design replaces the companion processor with actual peripheral devices on FPGA providing an `untethered` SoC that is able to boot a [RISC-V Linux][RISCVLinux].
+The original Rocket chip relies on a companion processor for accessing peripheral devices and I/O. This design replaces the companion processor with actual peripheral devices on FPGA providing an 'untethered' SoC that is able to boot a [RISC-V Linux][RISCVLinux].
 A demo is provided using the [Xilinx Kintex-7 KC705 evaluation kit] (http://www.xilinx.com/products/boards-and-kits/ek-k7-kc705-g.html).